Jemtaly/StreamEnc/README.md

   ```
   Optional arguments:

-  -S WIDTH HEIGHT  size of encrypted video in pixels (320x180 as default, which
+  -r WIDTH HEIGHT  resolution of encrypted video (320x180 as default, which in
-                   in my experiments worked the best result in bilibili's live
+                   my experiments worked the best result in bilibili's live
                    stream (since the live screen will be compressed, a higher
                    resolution may instead result in a more illegible decrypted
                    screen))